shoui520/shoui520.github.io/docs/vn-win.md

 	Solution 1: Check [Japanese locale](#step-1-setting-japanese-locale) and restart your PC.
 	Solution 2: Install Japanese fonts.
 Download [this .zip file](https://drive.google.com/file/d/1OiBgAmt3vPRu08gPpxFfzrtDgarBGszK/view?usp=drivesdk).
 Extract, press ++ctrl+a++(select all), Right click, Install, check "Do this for all current items", then Yes.
 !!! info "Japan Time Zone Required"
 	Check Japanese locale and make sure all patch(es)/crack(s) are applied.
-If the problem persists, do the following: Press ++windows+i++ > Time & language > "Set time zone automatically" OFF > Time zone: (UTC+9:00 Osaka, Sapporo, Tokyo)
+If the problem persists, you wil need to use a [locale emulator](https://xupefei.github.io/Locale-Emulator/) as this also emulates Japanese time zone too.
 !!! info "This Game is Japan Only!"
 	Check Japanese locale and ensure a crack/patch is applied, if there is no crack available try using [AlphaROMdiE](https://cdn.discordapp.com/attachments/813105334763126814/813105570567159898/AlphaROMdiE-Build20140214.zip).
 Or even, the Rewrite Gaijin Check Patcher, you can get that [here](https://cdn.discordapp.com/attachments/813105334763126814/825474730797563914/Rewrite_Oka-ken_Gaijin-check_Patcher.exe).
 It's made for KEY's Rewrite but I've had success with it on other VNs too.
+You may also have luck using a [locale emulator](https://xupefei.github.io/Locale-Emulator/), as this also emulates Japanese time zone too.
 !!! info "Cutscenes and video not working"
 	First, check if you are not using an N or KN edition of Windows.
 You can do that buy pressing ++windows+r++ and typing `winver` and press ++enter++.
 There you will see your Windows version and edition.
 If you *are* using an N edition, then you need to get the Media feature pack from Microsoft [here](https://www.microsoft.com/en-gb/download/details.aspx?id=48231).
 	If you are not using a N or KN edition of Windows, then make sure the game files are installed correctly, try reinstalling the game.
 If the problem persists, maybe try installing [ffdshow](https://sourceforge.net/projects/ffdshow-tryout/files/SVN%20builds%20by%20clsid/generic%20builds/ffdshow_rev4532_20140717_clsid.exe/download) and [LAVFilters](https://github.com/Nevcairiel/LAVFilters/releases/download/0.74.1/LAVFilters-0.74.1-Installer.exe)